Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: The spatial distribution of the OB and RGB samples

 \subsection{Spatial signature of the Galactic warp}

 We now focus on the stellar signature of the warp detected at larger heliocentric distances by plotting the median Z for each of the samples (see Fig.~\ref{fig:medZ}).
 Both samples show a clear positive median in Z at galactic azimuths $90\degr<\theta<135\degr$ and a negative median at $225\degr<\theta<270\degr$, well in agreement with the expected behaviour of the Galactic warp \citep[e.g.][]{Drimmel2000,Levine2006}.
 For intermediate azimuths, $135\degr<\theta<225\degr$, where the signature of the line-of-nodes lies, the data shows a high degree of complexity, with significant differences between the two populations.
-From now on, we associate a stripe with null median Z towards the anticentre direction as the possible location of the line-of-nodes of the Galactic warp.
+By comparing with the warped mock catalogues with a Sine Lopsided warp model and a straight line-of-nodes in the Galactic centre -- anti-centre direction (see middle panel of Fig.~\ref{fig:medZmock}), we could associate a stripe with null median Z towards the anti-centre direction as the possible location of the line-of-nodes of the Galactic warp.
+We see that the extinction can modify the shape of the line-of-nodes so any solid conclusion about the position of the line-of-nodes requires a detailed correction for extinction.
 The RGB sample with more than 18 million stars, shows a null median Z stripe inclined with respect to the Sun--anticentre direction towards $\theta\sim 180-200\degr$.
-The fact that the stripe is curved and with galactic azimuth growing with galactocentric radius suggests that the line-of-nodes is twisted.
+The fact that the stripe is curved and with galactic azimuth growing with galactocentric radius could induce to think that the line-of-nodes is twisted, though as mentioned above, the position could also be affected by the extinction.
 We emphasise that these results do not agree with previous works.
 As an example, \citet{Momany2006} classically placed the line-of-nodes at $\theta<180\degr$.
 Regarding the young population, our OB sample presents a clumpy distribution of median Z, without a clear trace of the line-of-nodes.
-Some recent studies using classical Cepheids, place the line-of-nodes of the warp also at $\theta<180\degr$ \citep{Skowron2018}.
-The Cepheids population is very young, so we would expect the OB sample to be comparable to the \citet{Skowron2018} results.
+Some recent studies using classical Cepheids, place the line-of-nodes of the warp also at $\theta<180\degr$ \citep{Skowron2018,Chen2019}.
+The Cepheids population is very young, so we would expect the OB sample to be comparable to the \citet{Skowron2018} and \citet{Chen2019} results.
 However, as mentioned above, the clumpy structure of the median Z we find for this young population, does not allow us to support or rule out their conclusion.